Updated: Jul 25

 Actively listen to our partner when they speak, without judgement, or jumping in, or thinking about what we want to say next; simply allowing them to share their thoughts and feelings and even their quietness, appreciating the sound of their voice and what they are communicating.

-Smell, touch and taste each other as if for the first time, noticing what thoughts and emotions arise as you explore each other (this sadly cannot be done via zoom but maybe it’s something that can be added to your Couples Vision Board? lol)
+Smell, touch and taste each other as if for the first time, noticing what thoughts and emotions arise as you explore each other.

 Try to a couple’s guided meditation together (this can be done via zoom and is a beautiful way to connect as long as you can find a recording that doesn’t make you both cringe).
 Check out the following for inspiration courtesy of @Farashiva, otherwise the Insight Timer app has a number of free recordings to try.

 While these 5 exercises are described in the context of romantic relationships, most of them can be used to promote a sense of love and connection with just about anyone or anything (even your pets!).
 The spirit of Valentines Day is all about sharing love and promoting connection – sometimes the purest of love is platonic, it is the love we have for our children, the love we have for our friends and family.
-So even if we’re not spending Valentines day with your romantic partner, we should remember that there is more than one kind of love which deserves to be nurtured and celebrated...so be sure to spread a little love this Valentine’s Day.
+Some would argue that the purest love is that which we have for total strangers, which can be demonstrated through random acts of kindness, acts of charity and even prayers for those going through troubled times.
+So even if we’re not spending Valentines day with a romantic partner, we should remember that there is more than one kind of love which deserves to be nurtured and celebrated, and that what goes out will always return to us multiplied.